T-1234567890/pomodoro-app/README.md

 ## 🏗️ Working on

-### 🖥️ Menu Bar support (In Progress)
+### 🖥️ Native liquid glass UI/UX
-Showing the real time main timer on mac menu bar.
+An upcoming release for the native liquid glass support (currently macOS 15 style)

 ---